purging photos

 Tech Tip: An external or file storage Cloud can also act as a fail-safe for accidentally deleted photos or a broken phone that wasn’t backed up.
 If you have an iPhone or use another third-party app that keeps a folder of recently deleted items for a last chance, you have that fail-safe.
 However, if you use an Android, be aware that you won’t have that feature.
 To avoid accidental deletion, backup your photos on a digital storage platform like Google Photos.

-Categorize photos for spring cleaning your camera roll
+categorize photos for spring cleaning your camera roll

 Make a list of criteria for photos in your camera roll